EDITOR'S COLUMN: WHAT CAN EMPLOYERS DO TO PREVENT PSYCHIATRIC STRESS CLAIMS?

 Further Reading

-In Boch Imports, Inc., the National Labor Relations Board (NLRB) found that the employer, a car dealership, violated the National Labor Relations Act because the dealership’s social media and dress code policies were overbroad and interfe...
+In Boch Imports, Inc., the National Labor Relations Board (NLRB) found that a car dealership violated the National Labor Relations Act because its social media and dress code policies were overbroad and interfered with employee rights to engage in p...

-Here's what HR professionals are told to worry about most: FMLA, ADA, EEOC, DOL, OSHA, NLRB, FLSA, OFCCP, GINA, HIPAA, COBRA, Title VII, etc. Discipline, termination, layoffs, bullies, violence, EPLI, etc. Protecting ourselves fro...
+Here's what HR professionals are told to worry about most: Common compliance concerns FMLA, ADA, EEOC, DOL, OSHA, NLRB, FLSA, OFCCP, GINA, HIPAA, COBRA, Title VII, etc. Discipline, termination, layoffs, bullies, violence, EPLI, etc. Protecti...

 There are currently around a million American workers that have suffered some degree of slight loss due to an eye injury.
 In fact, it's estimated that there are some 700,000 workers injuring their eyes at work every year in America.
 Such injuries c...